Carrying Out a Science or Technology Project

 • Confusing evaluation with description: merely summarising what happened rather than critically analysing outcomes and performance.

-• Misconception: 'Risk assessments are just paperwork and not important for practical work.'
-Correction: Risk assessments are crucial for identifying hazards and implementing control measures to prevent accidents.
-They must be read and understood before starting any practical activity.
+• Misconception: 'Risk assessments are just paperwork.'
+Correction: Risk assessments are vital for identifying hazards and preventing accidents; they must be reviewed and updated regularly.

 Frequently Asked Questions